Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Feature Analysis and New Attack

 Let $\mathcal{F}\subseteq \{1,2,...,14\}$ be the set of indices of features that have been determined to have a statistically significant effect on the adversarial score, as described in Section~\ref{sec:MLR}.
 For each point $\p_i$ in a given point cloud $\P$, we compute the predicted adversarial score using the statistically significant features as

 where $c_j$ is the coefficient of the $j$-th feature estimated through multiple linear regression analysis.
-Note that $z(\p_i)$ is the true adversarial score obtained from~(\ref{eq:saliency_score}) and~(\ref{eq:adversarial_score}), which requires access to the target DNN model, while $\mathfrak{z}(\p_i)$ is the predicted adversarial score computed from the point cloud itself, and does not require access to the target DNN model.
+Note that $z(\p_i)$ is the true adversarial score obtained from~(\ref{eq:saliency_score}) and~(\ref{eq:adversarial_score}), which requires access to the target DNN model, while $\mathfrak{z}(\p_i)$ is the predicted adversarial score computed from the point cloud itself.
 Once the predicted adversarial scores $\mathfrak{z}(\p_i)$ are computed for all points in the point cloud, the points are sorted in decreasing order of $\mathfrak{z}(\p_i)$.
 To create a drop-$N$ attack, the top $N$ points on the sorted list are removed from the point cloud.